willroberts/fallout4-mods/README.md

   - Blitz no longer grants teleporting in VATS.
 It now grants reduced Action Points drain while sprinting at all ranks.
   - Concentrated Fire 3 no longer grants increased damage in VATS.
   - Demolition Expert 4 no longer grants increased damage when shooting mines in VATS.
+  - Grim Reaper's Sprint now grants +5/10/15% chance to refill AP (down from +15/25/35%).
+It no longer refills the critical meter.
   - Gun Fu no longer grants increased damage in VATS.
 It now grants reload speed at all ranks.
   - Life Giver now grants 25 Health per rank (up from 20), and has 4 ranks.
 The 4th rank also grants 1% Health regen when out of combat.
   - Mysterious Stranger no longer refillts the critical meter.